Last Updated on November 15, 2025

 Making the Roux

-The flour for thickening gets thrown into the pot next, along with a few sprigs of fresh thyme for flavor.
+The flour for thickening gets added to the pot next, along with a few sprigs of fresh thyme.
 Stir this in and let it cook for 1 or 2 minutes to get rid of the flour taste.
 Some of the flour will stick to the bottom of the pot, but that will be easily scraped off once the liquids are added.

 Next, whisk in the half-and-half and bring to a slow boil.
 Cook for an additional 3 minutes to thicken and for the natural flavor to develop.